Glad you stopped by! Looking for something? Checkout my Categories and Resources page.

-If you are going to make this, prepare your husband when he gets home that you are not eating what he smells, for dinner!
-My hubby came home last night and was like “What’s for dinner, smells great!”.
+This Crockpot Apple Butter recipe is going to make your house smell amazing.
+If you are going to make this, prepare your husband before he gets home that you are not eating what he smells for dinner!
+My hubby came home last night and immediately said, “What’s for dinner?
+Smells great!”
+LOL–Sorry, honey!
+This batch is for gifts!

-While I am not a canner or have I ever, this is a super easy recipe.
-It is also a great holiday gift for teachers or family.
-Once you add up the cost of the apples and the jars, it isn’t too bad, especially for a really special homemade gift.
+This is a super easy recipe for Slow Cooker Apple Butter.
+It is also a great homemade holiday gift idea for teachers or family.
+Once you add up the cost of the apples and the jars, it is pretty affordable, especially for a really special homemade gift that people LOVE!

 A few things you need to get started: